qTipTip/INF2220/assignments/PatternMatching/README.md

 ### Bad Character Shift with wildcards:
 The question now is what role does the wildcard play into all this.
 Let _ denote a wildcard.
-Generating a bad character shift for the needle "he_p" is going to look something like this. h = 1, e = 2, _ = 0, p = 4
-he reason for this is, _ is matching no matter what, by definition of a wildcard.
+While searching for a needle with a wildcard, we can simply chose to only try to match up characters up until the first wildcard occurs, because this is going to match by definition.
 ###### Representing matches in JAVA

 #### Algorithm Complexity